paulshuker/coppafisher/docs/export.md

 ??? info "Type of Transform"

     You can change the type of transform you wish to find, please see the transfrom [readme](https://github.com/mwshinn/transform/blob/master/README.md).
-With a `TranslateRotate`, use a good number of points in multiple z planes for best results.
-For `TranslateRotateRescale`, better results can be achieved but points placed at the edge of the z stack in all four corners are required.
+For `TranslateRotateRescale`, better results
+    can be achieved but points placed at the edge of the z stack in all four corners are required.

 ??? tip "Save and Load Transforms"